 - For a term up to 5 years 12% is taxable

 - Term of 5 – 10 years = 16%

 - Term of 10 – 15 years = 20%

 - Term of 15 years plus = 25%

 Anyone who lives in Spain and who own assets overseas of €50,000 or more, is by law obliged to declare them.
 Whilst this is not direct reporting for tax purposes, the law behind it is aimed at reducing tax evasion.
 It’s not specifically aimed at expats, but for obvious reasons, expats are a more likely to have assets overseas and therefore get caught up in the legislation.

 Read more about Declaring Overseas Assets

 Whilst the above provides a general overview of tax in Spain, it may also raise lots of questions if you are an expat or non-resident property owner in Spain.

 When it comes to tax, everyone’s situation is different, and therefore, other than for very basic questions, you should seek answers from a relevant and suitably qualified person who can give you an opinion having reviewed and understood your situation.

-If your financial set up transverses more than one jurisdiction, then you should always make sure that the professionals you speak to are experienced in and understand both.
+Where your financial set up transverses more than one jurisdiction, then you should always make sure that the professionals you speak to are experienced in, and understand both.